marreapato/marreapato/README.md

 ## 🎓 About Me

+- 🎓 PhD Student in Computer Science.
+(University of Galway - Insight SFI Research Centre For Data Analytics)
 - 🎓 MSc Degree in Computer Science.
 (Federal University Of Pernambuco)
 - 📊 Graduated in Statistics from the Federal University of Bahia.